Azure/Verified-Telemetry-Solution-Sample/docs/AzurePipeline.md

 ## Step 1:
 * Navigate to the Solution Sample DevOps Pipeline URL : https://dev.azure.com/DependableIoT/VTSolutionSample/_build

-    > Note: If you do not have access, you can raise a request by contacting Dr. Akshay Nambi
+    > Note: If you do not have access to this repository, you can raise a request by contacting Akshay Nambi (akshayn@microsoft.com)

 ## Step 2:
-* Select Pipeline *VTSolutionSample*
+* Select Pipeline `VTSolutionSample`
     ![Step 2](./media/step2-selectpipeline.png)

 ## Step 3:
 * You will see a log of Pipeline runs
-* To setup the Solution Sample for your device, click on *Run Pipeline*
+* To setup the Solution Sample for your device, click on `Run Pipeline`
     ![Step 4](./media/step3-runpipeline.png)

 ## Step 4:
 * Now you have to configure the branch which would be picked up by the pipeline
-* Select the *master* branch
+* Select the `master` branch

     ![Step 5](./media/step4-selectbranch.png)

 ## Step 5:
 * Now you have to configure the device specific variables for the Solution Sample
-* Select *Variables* under *Advanced Options*
+* Select `Variables` under *Advanced Options*

     ![Step 6](./media/step4-selectvariables.png)